nlarusstone/corels-test/paper/feedback.md

 ## p6
 We say "permutation-aware garbage collection" at the bottom of the left column even though we refer to it as "symmetry-aware garbage collection" in the rest of the paper.

 *We actually also say "permutation-aware garbage collection" in the next column on the right (Section 3.8.2).
-We say "symmetry-aware map" in the implementation, and "permutation map" in the experiments section figures.
-I agree that this could be cleaner.*
+We say "symmetry-aware map" in the implementation and also now the experiments section (where it used to say permutation map).*

 ## p7
 ~~Bottom of left column: we refer to a trie, a symmetry-aware map... -- do we want to call it a prefix-trie?~~